openstack/heat-agents/doc/source/install/hooks/hiera.rst

 hiera
 =====

-A hook which helps write hiera files to disk and creates the hiera.yaml to order them.
-This is typically used alongside of the puppet hook to generate Hiera in a more composable manner.
+A hook which helps write `hiera`_ files to disk and creates the ``hiera.yaml`` to order them.
+This is typically used alongside the puppet hook to generate Hiera in a more composable manner.

 Example::